nicm42/advent-of-css-and-js/day1/README.md

 This is from Advent of CSS/JS day 1.

+Brief:
+Users should be able to:

+- Start and Stop the Timer
+- Click on the gear icon to change the length (minutes and seconds) for the timer.

+And it should look like the Figma design given.

-With the CSS I tried out alphabetical ordering.
+> For the CSS I tried out alphabetical ordering.

+> For the JS I tried out Alpine JS.

 ## Screenshots